 - Bishop Grosz sternly warned Biernat: “You don’t know who you’re dealing with.”
 This both Biernat and I took as a threat of bodily harm.

-- Bishop Grosz had help from diocesan employees/executives like vice chancellor Monsignor David LiPuma (validated in 2020 with documents in the state lawsuit, page 174) and seminary rector Monsignor Richard Siepka in concealing the seminarian’s report and misrepresenting the nature of the criminal/canonical offense.
+- Bishop Grosz apparently had help from diocesan employees/executives like vice chancellor Monsignor David LiPuma (validated in 2020 with documents in the state lawsuit, page 174) and seminary rector Monsignor Richard Siepka in allegedly concealing the seminarian’s report and misrepresenting the nature of the criminal/canonical offense.
+Biernat reported the incident to Monsignor Siepka who he said did nothing with his report.

 Had enough of this wild ride?
 That thumbnail sketch of allegations agains Bishop Grosz in this ONE case is actually more twisted and surreal as you dig into it.